 The 116th commemoration of the First Flight officially begins 9:30 am December 17, 2019, at Wright Brothers National Memorial, Kill Devil Hills, NC.
 The memorial’s entrance fees are waived.
 Ceremonies are outside on the visitor center plaza; appropriate clothing for weather conditions are advised.
-The visitor center is open regular hours, 9:00 a.m. to 5:00 p.m.
+The memorial is open regular hours, 9:00 a.m. to 5:00 p.m.

 This year’s inductee into the Paul Garber Shrine is Col. Gail Halvorsen, USAF Ret., more famously known as The Candy Bomber to the public but to the children of West Berlin during the Soviet Blockade and the WWII Berlin Airlift, he is known as Uncle Wiggly Wings.
 Col. Halvorsen turned 99 years young October 2019 and, he is making his last appearance on the Outer Banks for this year’s program.
 The program and honor also recognizes the 70th anniversary of the conclusion of the Berlin Airlift in 1949.

 The Berlin Airlift was a 15-month joint operation including the U.S. Air Force, U.S. Navy, U.S. Army Transport Command. and British Air Force.

 The keynote speaker is General Maryanne Miller, Commander, USAF Air Mobility Command.